 Outlined on my last article “How to book RTW- Round the World Flights?“, you need to first list out where you want to go on this trip and then decide on what type of RTW flights to buy.
+That is if you are not planning to book a private jet charter, which can guarantee you luxury at its best.
+Once you land you are most likely going to need transportation, so while you’re at it, consider getting a charter bus.
 On this article, I am going to provide you my actual trip itinerary and how I ended up booking my flights.

 Must-go Destinations in 2016

 The following are my “Must go locations!”.
 With these, I start looking at possible flights/ routes for the trip.